 Paper Presentation in a Themed Session

-PhD Student, Department of Philosophy, Jagiellonian University, Poland
+PhD Student, Department of International and Political Studies, Jagiellonian University in Krakow, Poland

 I am a PhD student at the Department of Philosophy and the Department of International and Political Studies of the Jagiellonian University in Krakow, Poland.
 I am currently preparing my doctoral thesis titled "Jewish Sources of Political Subjectivity in Walter Benjamin and Giorgio Agamben."
 I have been a visiting scholar at the University of Chicago (Divinity School), the University of Nottingham (Department of Theology and Religious Studies) and Heidelberg University (Department of Political Science).
 I am the author of several articles and book chapters, the most recent one being "Giorgio Agamben - A Modern Marcionite?
 Marranic Messianism and the Problem of Law" ("Religions" 10(1)/2019).
 I have presented at many international conferences, e.g. in England, Italy, Spain and the USA.
 I am a member of the International Society for Religion, Literature and Culture.
 My academic interests are Jewish philosophy and theology, modern political theory, Kabbalah, and the problem of subjectivity.